How Long Does Facial Balancing Last?

 Absolutely.
 When done by an experienced injector, facial balancing creates harmony and proportion without looking overfilled.
 The goal is always to look refreshed, not different.

-Can facial balancing results ever be permanent?
+Can facial balancing delay surgery?

 Final Thoughts